A2Amir/Machine-Learning-Pipelines/README.md

 ## 2. Machine Learning Workflow with pipelines

-Below is a simple code from the last step, where we generate features from text data using **CountVectoriser and TfidfTransformer** and then fit it to a **RandomForestClassifier**.
+Below is a simple code from the last step, where I generate features from text data using **CountVectoriser and TfidfTransformer** and then fit it to a **RandomForestClassifier**.

 ~~~python